German coalition's demise hits unsettled nation – DW – 11/09/2024

 German coalition's demise hits unsettled nationNovember 9, 2024

-Germany's first-ever three-way coalition — comprising the center-left Social Democrats (SPD), Greens and neoliberal Free Democrats (FDP) — has collapsed, signalling the end of what the polls say is the most unpopular government of all time.
-In September, only 3% of respondents to a survey carried out by the pollster Allensbach said they believed that this government was still good for Germany.
+Germany's first-ever three-way coalition — comprising the center-left Social Democrats (SPD), Greens and neoliberal Free Democrats (FDP) — has collapsed, signaling the end of what the polls say is the most unpopular government of all time.
+In September, only 3% of respondents to a survey carried out by the pollster Allensbach Institute for Public Opinion Research said they believed this government was still good for Germany.

 Yet studies such as the Happiness Atlas 2024, the German government's Equality Report and a new survey by the German Institute for Economic Research have found that, with inflation improving and the pandemic restrictions long past, people in Germany say they are increasingly satisfied with life.